A Guide Book of United States Coins: History

 A Guide Book of United States Coins (the Red Book) is the longest running price guide for U.S. coins.
-Between all formats, 24 million copies have been sold.
-The first edition, dated 1947, went on sale November 1946.
+Across all formats, 24 million copies have been sold.
+The first edition, dated 1947, went on sale in November 1946.
 Except for a one-year hiatus in 1950, publication has continued to the present.

 R. S. Yeoman was the founding compiler of the Red Book while employed at Whitman Publishing.
 In 1942, Yeoman had served as a founding co-editor of Whitman Publishing's Handbook of United States Coins (the Blue Book).
 The Blue Book was successful in giving hobbyists an overview of U.S. coin history and coin wholesale values (prices coin dealers would pay for collectors to sell coins).
 However, Yeoman believed collectors wanted even more information on their coins, so he began to compile the Red Book.
 Delayed until the end of World War II, the Red Book was published in 1946, providing collectors even more historical information as well as retail values (prices collectors could expect to pay coin dealers to buy coins) instead of wholesale values.